BostonGlobe/news-apps-docs/unfold/guidelines/README.md

 ```

 ## Text
 Simply write text.
-Links can be included with standard html links (note: no quotations)
+Links can be included with standard html links (note: no quotations).
+Each new line creates a new graf.

 ```
 In a landslide victory, Donald Trump will become the 45th president of the United States of America.